01-edu/public/subjects/you-pass-butter/README.md

 ## You pass butter

-### Return value
+### Return values

-We are now going to see how to declare a function that returns an argument.
+We are now going to see how to declare a function that returns a value.

 Let's say we declare the variable `ten` the following way.